Bridge to Quality

 |Business Practices: Many owners of child care centers started out in the business because they love children and appreciate the importance of high quality care and early learning, but have not received formal training in business practices.
 As a result, many child care centers don’t have sound fiscal management practices that would help them monitor their income and expenses, manage costs and be able to plan for necessary expenditures to improve quality.||Customized Business Consulting: Every participating center receives customized business consultations to help them achieve their financial and business management goals.
 Centers have received assistance in learning accounting software, building budgets and identifying potential cost savings.|

 Since 2009, the Bridge to Quality Program has worked with 39 centers in the Greater New Orleans and Northshore regions.
-No center started out with more than a two-star rating, and 16 had no stars or just one star at the beginning of their participation in Bridge.
+No center started out with more than a two-star rating, and most had no stars or just one star at the beginning of their participation in Bridge.
 To date, two of those centers reached a 5-star rating (the highest possible rating for a center), eighteen centers reached a 4-star rating, and four reached a 3-star rating.
 The only five star centers in New Orleans—McMillian's First Steps Child Care Development Center and Shelia's Kiddie College—have both completed the Bridge to Quality program.
-Of the 20 four-star centers in the city, eight (40%) were alumni of Bridge to Quality, and three of the seven centers that attained three stars were also Bridge program graduates.
+Of the 28 four-star centers in New Orleans, eleven (39%) are alumni of Bridge to Quality, and three of the nine centers that attained three stars are also Bridge program graduates.

 The Bridge to Quality Program is funded by the Conrad N. Hilton and W.K.
 Kellogg Foundations.